April 29, 2025

-At Covolt, we control renewable energy installations:
+At Covolt, we manage renewable energy systems:

 That produces a huge amount of data.
 But data alone is not enough.
 To get real value out of it, we at Covolt have developed automated reporting pipelines.
 These systems process the raw data into clear reports, which we use to show what our smart steering has actually delivered.